1964 San Diego Chargers season: Week 9: at Denver Broncos

 San Diego scored the final 21 points to win a seesaw game.
 The Broncos received the opening kickoff, and drove into Charger territory before Faison deflected a pass and Harris intercepted it.
 San Diego then drove 65 yards the other way, and Alworth's catch on a 5-yard out route gave them the lead.
 Agajanian added a short field goal early in the 2nd quarter, but the next four scores were all by Denver.
 Firstly, quarterback Jacky Lee broke the grasp of Faison and scrambled for a touchdown from eight yards out.
 The lead was cut to a single point at the break when Hadl was unable to get his punt away after a high snap, and was downed in the end zone for a safety.
 There were further long snapping issues shortly after halftime - this time, Hadl couldn't handle a low snap, and the ball was knocked into San Diego's end zone where Denver recovered it, before adding a two-point conversion on a fake kick.
 A Bronco field goal made it 20–10 with 8:20 to play in the third quarter.

-After the Chargers were forced to punt on their next possession, the struggling Hadl was removed from the game and replaced by Rote; he came in with a golden chance to score after Lee's ill-advised lateral was recovered by Allen on the Denver 11.
-Rote was sacked to push the Chargers back to a 3rd and 19 from the 20 yard line, but he responded by finding Norton for a touchdown on the next play.
-Late in the game, Buncom intercepted a deflected screen pass, and San Diego took over at the Denver 15.
+After the Chargers were forced to punt on their next possession, the struggling Hadl was removed from the game and replaced by Rote; he came in with a golden chance to score after Lee's ill-advised lateral was recovered by Allen on the Denver 11-yard line.
+Rote was sacked to push the Chargers back to a 3rd and 19 from the 20-yard line, but he responded by finding Norton for a touchdown on the next play.
+Late in the game, Buncom intercepted a deflected screen pass, and San Diego took over at the Denver 15-yard line.
 Norton kept the offense on the field with a 15-yard catch on 3rd and 15, before Lincoln caught the go-ahead score from two yards out with 3:11 to play.
 Bob Petrich intercepted Lee's next pass (the defensive end's lone career interception) and Mackinnon ran in an insurance touchdown two plays later.
 Whitehead's fumble recovery stopped the final Bronco drive.

 Lincoln rushed 20 times for 100 yards.
 It was the only 100-yard game by a Chargers runner all season.